spiceai/docs/spiceaidocs/docs/data-connectors/mysql.md

   - `required`: (default) This mode requires an SSL connection.
 If a secure connection cannot be established, server will not connect.
   - `preferred`: This mode will try to establish a secure SSL connection if possible, but will connect insecurely if the server does not support SSL.
   - `disabled`: This mode will not attempt to use an SSL connection, even if the server supports it.
+- `mysql_sslrootcert`: Optional parameter specifying the path to a custom PEM certificate that the connector will trust.

 Configuration `params` are provided either in the top level `dataset` for a dataset source and federated SQL query.